graphsense/graphsense.github.io/README.md

     }

-So far, has been used for computing statistics in the following scientific papers:
+So far, GraphSense has been used for computing statistics in the following scientific papers:

 Filtz, E., Polleres, A., Karl, R., Haslhofer, B.: